Environmental Science (AS, BS)

 Nearby Nature

-From old growth forests to bendy, glacier-carved waterways, our region of Indiana is home to diverse flora, fauna and landscapes.
-While you’re at USF, you’ll have a chance to venture out into woodlands, wetlands, and other nearby natural areas, such as Lindenwood Nature Preserve, Mengerson Nature Reserve, Fox Island County Park, Eagle Marsh and Spring Lake Woods and Bog.
+From old-growth forests to bendy, glacier-carved waterways, our region of Indiana is home to diverse flora, fauna, and landscapes.
+While you’re at Saint Francis, you’ll have a chance to venture out into woodlands, wetlands, and other nearby natural areas, such as Lindenwood Nature Preserve, Mengerson Nature Reserve, Fox Island County Park, Eagle Marsh, and Spring Lake Woods and Bog.

 Our faculty members are active researchers in a range of environmental science areas; not only do they share their knowledge and experiences with our students in the classroom, but they also give our students plenty of chances to assist with their research.